 There's no cure for HHT, but there are effective treatments and life expectancy is usually very good.

-Some patients can be managed by their GP, and some will need to be under the care of a specialist.
+Some people can be treated by their GP and others need to be under the care of a specialist.

-Because there are increased risks during pregnancy for women with HHT (such as a slight increased risk of a major bleed or a stroke), it is recommended that if HHT is in the family, this is brought to the attention of the specialist in charge of the woman's care.
+There are increased risks during pregnancy for women with HHT, such as a slight increased risk of a major bleed or a stroke.
+Tell your midwife or GP if you have HHT in your family and you become pregnant.

-Patients who have regular nosebleeds will probably lose a lot of iron through this loss of blood, especially if they also bleed from telangiectasia in the gut.
+If you have regular nosebleeds you will probably lose a lot of iron through this loss of blood, especially if you also bleed from telangiectasia in the gut.

-It is important to replace the lost iron with iron supplements – dietary changes alone may not be enough.
+It's important to replace the lost iron with iron supplements.
+Dietary changes alone may not be enough.

 Treatment of nosebleeds

 Some people may need to see an ear, nose and throat specialist for treatment.
-Laser therapy may help (see below).
+Laser therapy may help.

-More severe cases may respond to skin grafting or other surgery.
+More severe cases may be treated with skin grafting or other surgery.